Aitilla/Fagprove/README.md

    * This will be for authentication
    // Link to be added

-For testing I most likely be using Jest
+For testing I most likely will be using Jest
    * This is a well known testing library
    // Link to be added